Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## Executing code through a circuit-breaker from within an Azure function

+The `Examples` folder demonstrates two different modes in which we can consume the circuit-breaker from within Azure Functions: **fidelity priority** and **throughput priority**.

+### Fidelity priority

+**Fidelity priority** checks with the circuit-breaker, to determine whether the execution is permitted, for each execution through the breaker.
+It uses the strongly-consistent APIs on the entity function to do so.

+This provides behaviour completely faithful to the classic circuit-breaker pattern described in **Conceptual overview** above.

+#### Executing code through the breaker: Fidelity priority

-To execute code through a circuit breaker within an Azure function, call the extension method:
+To execute code through a circuit breaker within an Azure function, adopt the pattern shown in `FooFragileFunctionConsumingBreaker_FidelityPriority`:

-    IDurableOrchestrationClient.ExecuteThroughCircuitBreakerAsync<T>(
-        Func<Task<T>> action,
-        string circuitBreakerId,
-        ILogger log)

-For example, in the sample code:

-    [FunctionName("FooFragileFunction")]
-    public static Task<IActionResult> Run(
-        [HttpTrigger(AuthorizationLevel.Function, "post", Route = null)] HttpRequestMessage req, ILogger log,
-        [OrchestrationClient]IDurableOrchestrationClient orchestrationClient // Used to drive the circuit-breaker.
-        )
+    if (!await orchestrationClient.IsExecutionPermittedByBreaker_FidelityPriority(CircuitBreakerId, log))
     {
-        return orchestrationClient.ExecuteThroughCircuitBreakerAsync(
-            () => OriginalFunctionMethod(req, log),
-            circuitBreakerId: "FooFragileFunction",
-            log);
+        // We throw an exception here to indicate the circuit is not permitting calls.
+Other logic could be adopted if preferred. throw new BrokenCircuitException();
     }

-This short function executes a single method through the circuit-breaker.
-It is just a simple example, to demonstrate how you might take the original method of a function and execute it through a circuit-breaker.
-However, a function could make any number of outbound calls guarded by circuit-breakers.
+    try
+    {
+        var result = await OriginalFunctionMethod(req, log);

+        await orchestrationClient.RecordSuccessForBreaker(CircuitBreakerId, log);

+        return result;
+    }
+    catch
+    {
+        await orchestrationClient.RecordFailureForBreaker(CircuitBreakerId, log);

+        throw;
+    }

+Of course, you can extend this pattern to filter on specific exceptions; or treat certain returned result values also as failures.

+### Throughput priority

+**Throughput priority** is designed for scenarios with high numbers of executions per second.
+It uses the APIs on entity functions which prioritise performance over consistency.

+The behaviour changes in the following ways, for performance gain:

++ The state of the circuit-breaker is cached for periods controlled by configuration, to avoid repeated reads of state that is unlikely to have changed.
++ There is a weaker guarantee in half-open state.
+The half-open state does not control that only one trial operation is permitted in half-open; any number are permitted.
+However, the first success or failure in half-open state will cause the circuit to transition from half-open to closed or open again.

+#### Executing code through the breaker: Throughput priority

+The pattern is identical, except for the following call to determine whether an execution is permitted:

+    if (!await orchestrationClient.IsExecutionPermittedByBreaker_ThroughputPriority(CircuitBreakerId, log))

 ### Demo: Executing code through a circuit-breaker within an Azure function

-+ Start the functions app locally [using the Azure Functions Core Tools local development experience](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local), or deploy to your Azure subscription setting environment variables parallel to the choices in `local.settings.json`.
++ Start the functions app locally [using the Azure Functions Core Tools local development experience](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local), or deploy to your Azure subscription and set environment variables parallel to the choices in `local.settings.json`.
-+ Hit the endpoint configured in your function app for `FooFragileFunction`, repeatedly.
++ Hit the endpoint configured in your function app for `FooFragileFunctionConsumingBreaker_FidelityPriority` (or `FooFragileFunctionConsumingBreaker_ThroughputPriority`), repeatedly.
-+ The `FooFragileFunction` endpoint simulates an operation failing 50% of the time.
++ The endpoint simulates an operation failing 50% of the time.
 + The sample is configured to break the circuit for 10 seconds when 2 consecutive failures have occurred.

 _Hint:_ Watch the logging to see the operation of the circuit-breaker.